Teaching Prepositions of Time and Place – the Easy Way

 Download the lesson plan Prepositions With Time – at, on, in here:

 Teaching Prepositions of Place – in, at, on

 This lesson plan is part of an eight-part series and it discusses how to use prepositions with place.
 It starts with an explanation and moves into communicative activities that give students plenty of time to practice.
 You’ll also cover how to use prepositions when discussing vehicles (as noted in the example above).

 These lesson plans are guaranteed to clear up any questions students have regarding how to use these tricky words!
 With both, it’s important to note that using in,at and on with time and place are totally different,students should treat them as new prepositions with each lesson.

 Download the lesson plan Prepositions Of Place – in, at, on here:

 Wait!
 There’s more…

 Take your ESL lesson to the next level.
-Assign homework with the click of a button and access the helpful teacher notes with your FREE Off2Class teacher account.
+Assign homework with the click of a button and access the helpful teacher notes with your free Off2Class teacher account.
 Additionally, if you found these lesson plans helpful, you must check out the Off2Class ESL Lesson Library.
 Off2Class has been providing communicative, teacher-led lesson plans to teachers like you since 2015.
 Off2Class has amassed a library of over 800 lesson plans that are ready-to-teach at a moment’s notice.
-Take the guesswork (and hard work) out of teaching – leave the lesson planning to Off2Class!
+Take the guesswork out of teaching and leave the lesson planning to Off2Class!